l-lin/dotfiles/README.md

 without much issue, i.e. it will download the plugins, but I can't say the same about plugins that use downloaded binaries, e.g. LSP servers installed by [mason.nvim](https://github.com/williamboman/mason.nvim).

+I installed and configured [nix-ld](https://github.com/Mic92/nix-ld), so most binaries should work without any problem.
+If not please check below on how to configure it.

-For now, you will have to manually patch the binaries until I either decide to migrate to be Nix compliant or another option.
+I still don't know if I want to migrate NeoVim to be fully Nix compliant or keep it like this...

-See below for the list of mitigations to run external binaries on NixOS.
+#### Theme

+I used [stylix](https://github.com/danth/stylix) to manage color schemes and themes.
+So it should be easy to add new themes without much hassle.

+You can add them at the [themes folder](./home-manager/modules/style/themes/).

 ### Run